AlmanakDOs/Forkville-ALL-SEUQUELS-/README.md

-# Forkville-ALL-SEUQUELS-
+# Forkville
-Forkville is a Experimental Typing Quest Game
+Forkville is a Experimental Typing Quest Game Inspired by ZORK realsed in machintos in the late 70's